flame-engine/oxygen/doc/component.md

 ## Registering a Component

-When you want to create a Entity with certain components in a World, you first have to let your World know which components there are.
+When you want to create an Entity with certain components in a World, you first have to let your World know which components there are.
 You do that by registering it using a `builder` closure:
 ```dart
 world.registerComponent(() => YourComponent());
 ```